Raijinili/Hantei-chan/README.md

-If you have a problem open an issue.
+If you have a problem, open an issue.

 # Hantei-chan #
 Hantei6 GUI editor for Melty Blood.